Term 4 Newsletter, 2023

 Year 12 Mentorship Program

-Year 12 students will be assigned a staff member to be their mentor.
-Students will receive a booklet to record their academic goals for the term and meet with their mentor to plan steps to help them achieve it.
+Year 12 students will be assigned a staff member to be their mentor throughout their HSC studies.
+Students will receive a booklet to record their academic goals for the term and meet with their mentor to plan steps to help them achieve them.
 Mentors will meet with the students to encourage them to keep working on those steps.
-They will also help students to reflect on what strategies are helping them and what things need to change to ensure they meet their academic goals.
+They will also help students reflect on what strategies are helping them and what things need to change to ensure they meet their academic goals.

-Intervention will continue this term with a focus not only on literacy but also numeracy.
-In these sessions, selected students are given the opportunity to improve their sentence structure and ability to develop cohesive pieces of writing.
+Intervention will begin this term with a focus not only on literacy but also numeracy.
+During these sessions, selected students are given the opportunity to improve their sentence structure and ability to develop cohesive pieces of writing.
 The numeracy sessions will be tailored to the needs of the individual.

-Please refer to the Student Assessment Handbook for an outline of when tasks are due throughout the term.
+Please refer to the Student Assessment Handbook for an outline of when tasks are due throughout the term and check emails at the beginning of the term for assessment outlines, so you are aware of what is expected for each one.
 Many tasks require students to research and write responses outside of class time.
-Remember to take advantage of the after-school session from 3-4 pm where teachers are available to answer questions.
+Remember to take advantage of the after-school session from 3-4pm where teachers are available to answer questions.
 These tasks require students to work on them throughout the term and are not designed to be done in one night.
-If a student is absent on the day an assessment task is due, please ensure the illness misadventure form is completed, with documentary evidence, and emailed to Christina.Clark@etaustralia.com within 24 hours.
+If a student is absent on the day an assessment task is due please ensure the illness misadventure form is completed, with documentary evidence and emailed to email@example.com within 24 hours.

 Year 12 Student Assessment Handbook